AssetOrbit

 5. Bond Fund

-Investment in a portfolio of bonds, providing fixed income.
+An investment in a portfolio of bonds provides fixed income.

 Pros: Fixed income, lower risk compared to stocks.